 The printable recipe is below.

-- 2 to 3 tablespoons of crumbled chorizo with the oil
+- 2 to 3 tablespoons chorizo with the oil crumbled

 - cooked angel hair pasta for one (or use your preferred pasta shape)

-- grated Parmesan, to garnish (optional because the chorizo is already quite salty)
+- Parmesan grated, to garnish (optional because the chorizo is already quite salty)